graphql-dotnet/graphql-client/README.md

 var graphQLResponse = await graphQLClient.SendQueryAsync(personAndFilmsRequest, () => new { person = new PersonType()} );
 var personName = graphQLResponse.Data.person.Name;
 ```

+> [!IMPORTANT]
+> Note that the field in the GraphQL response which gets deserialized into the response object is the `data` field.
+>
+> A common mistake is to try to directly use the `PersonType` class as response type (because thats the *thing* you actually want to query), but the returned response object contains a property `person` containing a `PersonType` object (like the `ResponseType` modelled above).

 ### Use Subscriptions